 First Alert Sunday as rain and gusty winds settle in

-Sunday remains a First Alert Weather Day, with widespread rain ongoing at daybreak.
-If you will be heading out for morning mass or early errands, make sure to grab your rain gear and plan on some additional driving time.
-Low pressure will track out of northern Florida and along the Georgia and Carolina coast throughout the day, keeping widespread rain going for most of us through mid-afternoon.
+An area of low pressure is heading northeast along the Southeast Coast through the day, keeping the core of the heaviest rain along the coast of the Carolinas.
+Because of the easterly track the low is taking, our rainfall is lighter and clears out gradually through the rest of the day.
+The rain continues to pull east through the afternoon, clearing out of our area by 6 PM.

-As the system begins to track away to the northeast, rain will gradually taper off on Sunday evening.
-The last of it will wrap up in our eastern communities after 8:00 PM, setting the stage for some clearing into Sunday night.
-Rainfall amounts remain dependent on the exact track of the system, but a large portion of our area will pick up between 1″-2″ by Sunday evening.
-Locations east of Greenville will can expect higher amounts between 2″-3″, while locations to the west trend lower.
-If the storm takes a more inland track, totals will wind up higher, while a track farther east would bring amounts down.
+Rainfall amounts are on a steep gradient with areas to the west getting less than a tenth of an inch while areas east of I-26 get close to an inch.

-Gusty winds will also be a concern with this system.
+Gusty winds are a concern with this system.
 Northeasterly winds will pick up as the low approaches, sustained between 10-20 mph for most of Sunday.
-Stronger gusts of 30-40 mph will be possible, with higher elevations of the mountains possibly gusting to 50 mph.
+Stronger gusts of 30-40 mph are possible, with higher elevations of the mountains possibly gusting to 50 mph.
 Make sure your outdoor Christmas decorations are properly secured, and be prepared for possible power outages.

-A brief shot of sharply colder air will follow the front on Tuesday, with highs only topping the upper 30s in western North Carolina to mid 40s upstate.
-Following Monday night’s lows in the 20s, we’ll deal with similarly cold nights on Tuesday and Wednesday.
+A brief shot of sharply colder air follows the front on Tuesday, with highs only topping the upper 30s in western North Carolina to mid 40s in the Upstate.
+Following Monday night’s lows in the 20s, we deal with similarly cold nights on Tuesday and Wednesday.
 Temperatures trend milder later in the week, with highs climbing back to the low and mid 50s and lows in the low to mid 30s.
 Expect mostly sunny skies Tuesday through Saturday.

 Copyright 2023 WHNS.
 All rights reserved.